Did you know there are 175 state parks in Florida?

 Sebastian Inlet State Park

-10 miles south of Melbourne Beach, you’ll find one of the best State Parks in Florida for fishing, surfing, and observing rare wildlife.
+Ten miles south of Melbourne Beach, you’ll find one of the best central Florida state parks for fishing, surfing, and observing rare wildlife.
 Sebastian Inlet State Park is located on the tip of two barrier islands that forms the boundaries between Brevard and Indian River counties.

-Sebastian Inlet has multiple fishing jetties.
+Sebastian Inlet has multiple fishing jetties and is one of the best state parks in Florida for casting a line.
 It is considered a premier saltwater fishing spot on the East Coast!
 Anglers regularly catch fish like Spanish mackerel, redfish, and snook.

-This South Florida State Park is famous for its surf breaks, “First Peak” and a third of a mile south, “Monster Hole.”
+This Florida state park is famous for its surf breaks, “First Peak” and a third of a mile south, “Monster Hole.”
 The contour of the ocean floor rises, causing waves to rise up and form long lines, giving surfers a long ride back to shore.

 O’Leno State Park